 There was a lot that went into buying my first home before I even spoke to a real estate agent.
 I've been wanting a house since I was a kid and realized that people could just go and get a house.

-I always figured I had bad credit.
+I assumed I had bad credit.
 I had never tried to finance much, and since even my vehicle had been purchased in someone else's name, I was pretty sure I had never built any useful financial record at all.

 So, I began saving money.
-I knew I'd need a 20% down payment for a house since banks were stingy about giving loans out since the 2008 financial crash.
-I worked hard from about 2010 to 2013 and figured I had a good amount saved up, then I contacted an actual financial institution for advice.
+I knew I'd need a 20% down payment for a house since banks had been stingy about giving loans out since the 2008 financial crash.
+I worked hard from about 2010 to 2013 and figured I had a good amount saved up; then, I contacted an actual financial institution for advice.

-Apparently, I had all kinds of financial history and great credit and the down payment was wonderful and all, but more of a formality than anything concrete.
+I found out I had all kinds of financial history and great credit, and the down payment was wonderful and all, but more of a formality than anything concrete.
 They said 10% would be passable.
 In fact, 5% wasn't too outlandishly low.

 Besides, I was going into this with a game plan.
 Here's the breakdown:

 After getting pre-qualified by my bank's loan officer for my home loan, I was introduced to their preferred realtor, Janet.
 She was a part-timer, she admitted but was the most qualified to assist me in the areas I was looking around in.
 I had done some research to find the areas that had houses old enough to need fixing up and weren't in terrifying neighborhoods.
-Afterall, there are fun parts of Dallas and not-so-fun parts of Dallas.
-Price sort of goes along with the quality of neighborhood, but there are pockets of niceness that aren't highly priced here and there.
+After all, there are fun parts of Dallas and not-so-fun parts of Dallas.
+Price sort of goes along with the quality of the neighborhood, but there are pockets of niceness that aren't highly-priced here and there.

-Other houses were good buys, but beyond what I could pull off while living on the premises.
+Other houses were good buys but beyond what I could pull off while living on the premises.
 Also, my wife might murder me in the process.
-She was sure to point some of the more disasterous remodel projects, some of which I reassured her i wasn't afraid of, but others I knew she was dead-right about.
+She was sure to point out some of the more disastrous remodel projects, some of which I reassured her I wasn't afraid of, but others I knew she was dead-right about.
 Flooring and drywall I can handle, a flood I cannot.
 Besides, who's to say it won't flood again?
 No thanks.

 "What?"
 I asked her, trying to see what she was pointing at.

 This isn't exactly normal as far as real estate agents go.
 They're supposed to be finding the houses and showing them to you based on what you ask them for.
-In our case she decided to take a backseat role and I was happy to let her do that, since I shop for houses like ordering from a Denny's menu: just look at the pictures until one gives you a good feeling.
+In our case, she decided to take a backseat role, and I was happy to let her do that since I shop for houses like ordering from Denny's menu: just look at the pictures until one gives you a good feeling.

-The carpet through most of the house was worn, and the kitchen floor was vinyl with huge brown stains and some peeling and the wallpaper was very tacky.
+The carpet throughout most of the house was worn, the kitchen floor was vinyl with huge brown stains and some peeling, and the wallpaper was very tacky.
 Janet said that the house trailer her friend lived in when they were growing up had floors just like it.
-The bedroom walls were covered in hand prints and the bathroom had the ugliest shower possible in it.
+The bedroom walls were covered in hand prints, and the bathroom had the ugliest shower possible in it.

 I told her to place the offer.

-I introduced my wife and I, told the lady about our family planning and how we looked forward to our children playing in that park.
-I told her how we wanted to to put all of their books on the big built-in bookshelves in the second bedroom and how we were planning on using the outdoor space as a play and gardening area.
-I told her how much I was looking forward to fixing the place up myself, by hand.
+I introduced my wife, and I told the lady about our family planning and how we looked forward to our children playing in that park.
+I told her how we wanted to put all of their books on the big built-in bookshelves in the second bedroom and how we were planning on using the outdoor space as a play and gardening area.
+I told her how much I was looking forward to fixing the place up myself by hand.